fpaschos/simple-bank-system/README.md

 The purpose of this repository is to be familiarized with the new [akka-typed](https://doc.akka.io/docs/akka/current/typed/index.html) API.

 ### How to read the code
-The code is split and organized in several **branches** in order to reflect the progression of the implementation.
+The code is split and organized in several **tags** in order to reflect the progression of the implementation.
 The domain is intentionally left extremely simple in order to display as many akka features as possible.